padro89/snakemake-workflow-cnag/README.md

 # Bugs
 - If plot is false there will be errors for sure.
 I should make conditional output in each rule according to this parameter.
 - I should check the limma PCA and sample to sample heatmap.
-I don't think it works properly.
+I don't think it works properly. *Updated:* I should run voom transformation before plotting the PCA.
 - The 'tiff' argument doesn't do anything.
 I should create conditional output in each rule according to this parameter.
 - Orthologous species only work with ENSEMBL ID, not SYMBOL, in FGSEA.